@thingts/path - v2.0.4

 Returns this

-• Resolve additional path segments against this absolute path.
+• Resolve additional paths or components against this absolute path.

-Similar to join, except that if any segment is an AbsolutePath or string starting with a path separator, the current path is discarded and resolution starts from that segment.
+Similar to join(), except that if any argument is absolute, the current path is discarded and resolution starts from that argument.

 Parameters